 Landrieu said New Orleans has created a plan called NOLA for Life, to tackle violence in a holistic way.
 As well as strengthening the city’s homicide and gang units, the city raised $1 million to increase prevention services.

 “We know that prevention and helping our families succeed is the name of the game,” Landrieu said.
 “We’ve doubled the number of summer jobs for youth and created new job training and placement opportunities through partnerships with local businesses and universities.
 We’ve launched midnight basketball to interrupt violence and to connect young men with resources they need.”

 Updates on Portland Violence Prevention

 As well as viewing the video, the gang task force reviewed recent events in Portland.
 To date Portland has seen 98 incidents of gang-related violence this year, said Officer Russ Corno.
 But although numbers are lower than in 2012, this week has seen 25 injuries, he said, some serious.
-Only weeks ago Abukar Madey, an African immigrant youth with links to a Latino gang, was killed at a MAX lightrail stop in Southeast.
+On Oct.
+11 Abukar Madey, an African immigrant youth with links to a Latino gang, was killed at a MAX lightrail stop in Southeast.

-And two funerals for victims of violence were held this week.
+This week also saw two funerals for victims of violence.
 Precious Jackson, 24, was shot and killed Nov.
 1 at Southeast Powell and 124th.
 Durieul Harris, 30, was shot Nov.
 9 outside the Fontaine Bleau nightclub on Northeast Broadway.

 Antonio Lorenzo Sanders